-The MPRE is administered by the Law School Admission Council (LSAC) on behalf of the National Conference of Bar Examiners (NCBE).
+The MPRE is developed by the National Conference of Bar Examiners (NCBE) and administered on NCBE's behalf by its test contractor, Pearson VUE.
 Applicants can access the online MPRE registration only through their NCBE Number accounts.
 For information on registration go to the MPRE registration page on the NCBE website.

 Applicants must request that NCBE report their MPRE score directly to Missouri.
 Score reports submitted by applicants are not acceptable.
 Additional information can be found online on the MPRE Score Reporting page.
 You may also contact NCBE at: http://www.ncbex.org/ncbe-exam-score-services/mpre-score-services/ or by phone: (608) 280-8550.

 Pursuant to Rule 8.106(c), the temporary license will automatically terminate 60 days after the earliest occurrence of any of the following events:

 - The passage of five years from the date of issuance;